Herpes zoster (shingles) vaccine: Canadian Immunization Guide

 Precautions

-In situations of suspected hypersensitivity or non-anaphylactic allergy to LZV or RZV components, investigation is indicated which may lead to immunization in a controlled setting.
+In situations of suspected hypersensitivity or non-anaphylactic allergy to RZV components, investigation is indicated which may lead to immunization in a controlled setting.
 Consultation with an allergist is advised.

-RZV (not LZV) may be considered for immunocompromised adults ≥ 50 years of age based on a case-by-case assessment of benefits vs risks.
+RZV should be considered for immunocompromised adults ≥ 50 years of age.
 RZV should be administered at least 14 days prior to the initiation of immunosuppressive drugs.

-Clinical trials are ongoing in the use of RZV in immunocompromised populations.
+A number of clinical trials are still ongoing in the use of RZV in immunocompromised populations.

-Administration of LZV or RZV should be postponed in persons suffering from severe acute illness with or without fever.
+Administration of RZV should be postponed in persons suffering from severe acute illness with or without fever.

 Refer to Immunization of Immunocompromised Persons in Part 3 and to Contraindications and Precautions in part 2 for additional information.